-Examples of topics included in the on-campus workshops:
+Examples of topics included in the workshops:

-- Understanding the physical, social and intellectual development and characteristics of students and how these may affect learning and the implications for teaching; - Setting learning goals and objectives for student learning making links within curriculum requirements and knowledge of how students learn; - Teaching strategies (including those for developing literacy and numeracy skills) and lesson planning; - An introduction to classroom organisation and behaviour management strategies; - Identifying professional learning needs and goals for continuous growth and development as a preservice teacher, including the importance of links with the Australian Professional Standards for Teachers;

-- Legislative, school and employing authority requirements, and ethical principles and practices in the teaching and learning process; - How to work effectively with supervising teachers and respond appropriately to feedback designed to improve teaching practices.
+- Understanding the physical, social and intellectual development and characteristics of students and how these may affect learning and the implications for teaching; - Setting learning goals and objectives for student learning making links within curriculum requirements and knowledge of how students learn; - Teaching strategies (including those for developing literacy and numeracy skills) and lesson planning; - A range of verbal and non-verbal communication strategies to support student engagement; - An introduction to classroom organisation and behaviour management strategies; - Identifying professional learning needs and goals for continuous growth and development as a preservice teacher, including the importance of links with the Australian Professional Standards for Teachers; - Legislative, school and employing authority requirements, and ethical principles and practices in the teaching and learning process; - Legislative requirements and teaching strategies that support participation and learning of students with disability; - How to work effectively with supervising teachers and respond appropriately to feedback designed to improve teaching practices.

-Placement information and assessment for EDUC7530
+Placement information and assessment for EDUC3099

-Duration: 10 days (five single days leading to a five-day block)
+Duration: 10 days (10-day block)

-Description: "Hands-on" observation, classroom assistance, teaching segments of lessons.
+Description: "Hands-on" observation, classroom assistance, teaching segments of lessons (not necessarily teaching area specific).